On the Unique Ergodicity of Quadratic Differentials and the Orientation Double Cover: Abstract

 \section{Abstract}

-We prove a geometric criterion for the horizontal foliation of a quadratic differential to have exactly one transverse invariant measure.
-Our theorem generalizes a similar result of Trevi\aTL{n}o for the horizontal flow on a translation surface \cite{MR3177386}, as well as Masur's criterion for unique ergodicity of the horizontal foliation \cite{MR1167101}.
+We construct an example of a uniquely ergodic measured foliation on a surface such that the associated translation flow on the orientation double cover is minimal but not uniquely ergodic.
+We then prove a geometric criterion for the horizontal foliation of a quadratic differential to be uniquely ergodic.
+The second theorem generalizes a result of Trevi\aTL{n}o for the horizontal flow on a translation surface \cite{MR3177386}, as well as Masur's criterion for unique ergodicity of the horizontal foliation \cite{MR1167101}.